utsavnagda/Contact-scraper/README.md

 # How it stores data?
 It stores the data in a txt file named "example.txt" in the following format:

 Company name:
-  -Company website
+  Company website
-  -Company LinkedIn
+  Company LinkedIn
-  -Company Founder LinkeIn page
+  Company Founder LinkeIn page
-  -Company Co-founder LinkedIn page
+  Company Co-founder LinkedIn page